xushaoxiao/allinone-via-bazelmod/doc/blog/Benefits and challenges of monorepo development practices.md

 ## Misconceptions about monorepos

 If you have been developing apps in microservices architecture, you may have some misconceptions about monorepos.
-Some developers think that multiple programming languages and tools prevent using a single repo due to difficulties in creating the uniform build process.
+Some developers think that multiple programming languages and bazel prevent using a single repo due to difficulties in creating the uniform build process.
 You can mitigate this by using containers, with each microservice built into the container image, and then deployed as an individual unit.